 Premature hair loss can have a significant impact on your self-esteem.
-If you’re struggling with a hair loss condition, like alopecia, the providers at Park Plaza Dermatology, led by dermatologist Pinkas Lebovits, MD, PC, in New York City’s Midtown Manhattan, can help.
-The experienced and up to date providers will utilize the most advanced techniques and treatments to manage your hair loss.
+If you’re struggling with a hair loss condition, like alopecia, the team of Manhattan dermatologists at Park Plaza Dermatology, led by Pinkas Lebovits, MD, PC, can help.
+Their skilled providers use the most advanced techniques and treatments to manage your hair loss.
 To schedule a hair loss and PRP appointment, call Park Plaza Dermatology, or request an appointment online.

 Everybody experiences hair loss at some point in their lives.
 In fact, the average person sheds between 50-100 hairs a day.
 Although hair loss is perfectly normal, it can become excessive.
 If you’re noticing large bald patches, thinning hair, or clumps of hair in your shower drain or on your pillow, you may have an underlying hair loss condition.

 There are many medical, environmental, and lifestyle factors that affect hair growth and loss, including: